digitaldangal/TheLib/README.md

 ### Instructions
-Follow this link [Demo](https://thelib.tech/books/mybook/introduction) You will have access to read the introduction and chapter 1.
+Follow this link [Demo](https://thelib.tech/books/mybook/introduction)

-You will be asked for payment when you reach chapter 2.
+You will have access to the introduction and chapter 1 but you will be asked for payment when you reach chapter 2.
-Enter the following registered CC for test purposes.
+Enter the following CC for test purposes.

 ```
 Card number: 4242 4242 4242 4242